Supplemental Payments

 If you are using our integrated 401(k) provider, 401(k) deferrals will be taken out if the recipient of the supplemental payment has an active deferral set up.
 If your employee would like to change the amount deducted here, they can set up a separate deferral amount that will apply to only supplemental payments.
 To do this they should log into their Justworks account and select "Retirement Planning" under the Benefits tab.
 From there, they should go to "See details" and click "Edit" on the bonus and commissions box.
 Any changes made to bonus and commission payments will be processed within 24 hours.

 If you are working with an external 401(k) provider you will also have the option of making only 401(k) deductions when scheduling a supplemental payment.
-The employee must have a separate deferral amount set up for one-time payments in order for deductions to occur.
+The employee must have a separate deferral amount set up for off-cycle payments in order for deductions to occur.
 Please note that this setting will only apply deductions for 401(k) plans and will exclude all other types of retirement plans.

-You also have the option of not applying any benefit deductions.
+Those with external 401(k) providers will also have the option of not applying any benefit deductions.

 You can also add a note that will be visible to the employee when they receive the payment.